jbossdemocentral/fuse-financial-cicd/README.md

 You will receive a administration domain to manage APIs.

-   **Option TWO:** Spin up local 3scale environment **WARNING!!!
+   **Option TWO:** Spin up local 3scale environment

+   **WARNING!!!
 You need at LEAST 16 GB of memories assgined to CDK**

-	1. Create a project
+   A.  Create a project

 	```
 	oc new-project threescaleonprem
 	```
-	2. Setup persistence volume (if you are running with CDK V3/Minishift V1, this is optional)
+   B.  Setup persistence volume (if you are running with CDK V3/Minishift V1, this is optional)
 	```
 	oc new-project threescaleonprem
 	```
-	3. Install 3scale into the project by excuting following command.
+   C.  Install 3scale into the project by excuting following command.
 The WILDCARD_DOMAIN parameter set to the domain of the OpenShift for your CDK:

 	```
 	oc new-app -f support/amptemplates/amp.yml --param WILDCARD_DOMAIN=<WILDCARD_DOMAIN>
 	```

    For detail installation, please visit the official installation page.

 2. Retreive Access token